VolkanSah/WP-Facebook-Engagement-Metrics/README.md

-# Facebook Engagement Metrics (lite) WordPress Plugin
+# Facebook Engagement Metrics v2 for WP
 2025 DEV STATUS DO NOT USE!
 I AM PLAYING

 If you need only the function in php or FB php-sdk use this: [Facebook Domain Metrics Checker]( https://github.com/VolkanSah/Facebook-Domain-Metrics-Checker)